joaoviictorti/coffeeldr/README.md

 ![License](https://img.shields.io/github/license/joaoviictorti/coffeeldr)
 [![Actions status](https://github.com/joaoviictorti/coffeeldr/actions/workflows/ci.yml/badge.svg)](https://github.com/joaoviictorti/coffeeldr/actions)

-`coffeeldr` is a modern and lightweight COFF (Common Object File Format) loader for Windows written in Rust, designed to run COFF files on Windows.
+A modern and lightweight COFF (Common Object File Format) loader for Windows written in Rust, designed to run COFF files on Windows.
 It supports both 32-bit and 64-bit architectures and allows you to load and execute COFF files from files or memory buffers with Rust’s safety and performance guarantees.

 ## Features